tsherif/space-shooter.c/pull_request_template.md

-Thanks for your interesting in space-shooter.c!
+Thanks for your interest in space-shooter.c!
 Since this project is intended as a personal challenge, I am not accepting external contributions at this time.
 I am very open to feedback, however, so feel free to open an issue for anything that needs fixing.